Stairs With Carpet Over Wood Flooring

 Pros of Wood Flooring

-Wood stairs can also be a more aesthetic choice if your floors are all wood.
-While carpeting can be safer, it won’t necessarily look very good if everything around it isn’t carpet.
+Wooden stairs can also be a more aesthetic choice if your home has hardwood floors.
+While carpeting can be safer, it won’t necessarily look very good if everything around it isn’t carpeted.

-Choosing wood stairs will also look a lot nicer if your floors are wood.
-You can choose the same wood to make your home more cohesive.
-It’s a small detail that you may not always notice, but it can make things look smoother.
+Choosing wooden stairs that match your hardwood floors will make your home more cohesive.
+It’s a small detail you may not always notice, but it can make things look smoother.

 Wood floors are also a lot easier to clean than carpet.
-You can use a broom and dustpan, and you can go a lot longer between cleaning the stairs.
+You can use a broom and dustpan and go a lot longer between cleaning the stairs.

 Cons of Wood Flooring